 National Zakat Foundation (NZF) collect Zakat payments from UK Muslims and distribute them transformatively within the UK.

-We’re committed to ensuring our Zakat distribution is legally sound, purposeful and effective.
-That’s why we have a Strategy, Policy and Research team that consults a wide range of expert advisers, including scholars, researchers and practitioners.
+They’re committed to ensuring our Zakat distribution is legally sound, purposeful and effective.
+That’s why they have a Strategy, Policy and Research team that consults a wide range of expert advisers, including scholars, researchers and practitioners.

-We’re frequently audited by a leading auditor, and our audits always come back clean.
+They’re frequently audited by a leading auditor, and their audits always come back clean.

 3. Muslim Hands :